 Naturally, as a Drupal Architect, I have my own opinion about the matter; but let’s start off with what the community has provided as references for the subject.
 Drupal.org displays two lists in the section Working with Drupal Service Providers: Skills of a Successful Front-End Web Developer

 and Skills of a Successful Back-End Web Developer

 .
 Certainly, these are great starting points that display the skills that should be considered standard when looking for an experienced web developer.
 So is it fair to say that just any pretty good web developer is a "Drupal Developer"?
 I say "No."

 There is a lot of content about "Drupal Developers" and how they differ from regular developers.
-There is the kind and open-armed view from John Cullen at Purencool.com
+There are the kind and open-armed view from John Cullen at Purencool.com

 There is also the very harsh Top 6 Reasons Drupal Really Sucks -- Developer Edition